usefulmana/ecommerce-react-app/README.md

 There might be a bug where the application crashes due to an unnamed product.
 I have solved the issue by applying a filter.
 However, this notice is a precaution.
 If the app crashes, simply delete any unnamed product in the database.

+After applying a product type filter in the all products page, some items that do not belong in the categories might linger.
+This issue can not be replicated on my end during my debugging at home.
+It appears that internet speed might be the cause of this issue.
+Delete any item that lingers will fix the issue.